jtarchie/heroku-buildpack-openresty/README.md

     $ ./build.sh

 This will take a while to run, but the end result will be a tar file in the `build/` directory.
 They are currently hosted on S3 with my personal account.

+This version of OpenResty is configured with the following options:

+    ./configure --with-luajit --prefix=/app/openresty --with-http_postgres_module

+LuaJIT because it is fast.
+Postgres because it is the database of choice for Heroku.

+Please create an issue if you would like more options to be compiled with OpenResty for this buildpack.

 ## Environment variables